 Located in Northwest Carrollton, this apartment is 10 minutes from the French Quarter by car, 8 blocks from the streetcar line, 4 blocks from the bus, and 4 blocks from the world famous Rock 'n Bowl bar/bowling lane/and New Orleans music venue.
-Close to the uptown universities (Loyola and Tulane) and the restaurants and shops of the Riverbend.
+Close to the uptown universities (Loyola and Tulane) and the restaurants and shops of the Riverbend area.
 Located in the lower half of owner-occupied residence.
-It has a shower in the bathroom, free wireless, kitchen, living room, bedroom with queen size bed.
+It has a shower in the bathroom, free wireless Internet, cable TV, kitchen, living room, bedroom with queen size bed.
 On-street parking.
 Quiet neighborhood.
 Very clean.
 Secure with wrought iron fence and locked gate.

-Regular rates are $75/night with minimum 2 night stay.
+Regular rates are $100/night with minimum 2 night stay.

 Here's some more information from the owner and a recent guest:

-Unless you have a car, you’ll probably need to take public transport to get to the more interesting neighborhoods further east (French Quarter, Treme, the Bywater, Faubourg Marigny).
+Unless you have a car, you’ll probably need to take public transport to get to the French Quarter, Treme, the Bywater, or the Faubourg Marigny.

 Nearby, however, is the world famous Rock ‘n’ Bowl Lanes, a mere four blocks away, with incredible local music every night of the week.
 The Olde College Inn Restaurant is next door to the Lanes, and Mikimoto Restaurant (Japanese) is two blocks further up Carrollton Avenue.
 Another neighborhood, Riverbend, with many restaurants and one of the best music venues in town (the Maple Leaf Bar on Oak Streeet) is about 25 minutes away by foot, down Carrollton Avenue toward the Mississippi River.

-The buses run every 30 or 60 minutes so you have to plan to get out in time.
 The buses take about 25 minutes to get downtown.
-The streetcar ride to downtown is scenic but 35+ minutes—and takes longer at this moment because the final stretch is currently being repaired.
+The streetcar ride to downtown is scenic but 35+ minutes.
 The buses also don’t run late—though the streetcar does.
-The taxi at night ran about $17 to the French Quarter.
+The taxi at night runs about $17 to the French Quarter.